English Garden Munich – one of the largest parks in the world

 The Isarring, a multi-lane city road, divides the English Garden into a southern and northern section.
 The busier southern section is located further into the city and is used intensively by Munich residents as a leisure park.

-The northern part stretches from Schwabing (bridge crossing) to almost the edge of the city in the north.
-It is more of an oasis of calm, and even today still offers secluded and secluded spots to relax and take a deep breath.
+The northern part stretches from Schwabing (bridge crossing) almost to the edge of the city in the north.
+It is more of an oasis of peace, and even today still offers secluded and secluded spots to relax and take a deep breath.
 You can also find a detailed map on our website.